 After some experimentation I actually learned how to control these muscles.
 This took less than two weeks.
 I practiced the basic exercise in front of the mirror for about a half hour twice a day.
 Soon I didn't need the mirror and would do the exercise when I was listening to music.
 All this of course was done in private.
 I did not want (and still don't want) to seem ridiculous.
 Do the exercise in public and, believe me, people will think you are ridiculous.

 But after eight months my hair did start to grow back slowly.
 Those fine (vellus) hairs that were in the receded temporal area of my scalp were gradually being replaced by thick (terminal) hairs.
 There was nothing dramatic in this.
 The process was slow, but that was OK.
 I saw progress and I was satisfied.
 The progress continued till my hairline looked almost the way it did when I was fifteen or sixteen.
+(But there is a natural rising of the hairline, especially in the temple area, as a person gets older.
+There is a difference between a teenage hairline and a mature hairline.)

 When I got the idea for the scalp exercise, I made a faulty assumption.
 I assumed that a thin layer of muscle covered the entire top of the cranium.
 It does not.
 As you can see in the drawing, there are muscles at the front of the head, muscles at the back of the head, and these muscles are connected by the large, flat fibrous membrane called the galea.
 But this faulty assumption in no way lessened the effectiveness of the scalp exercise.